 Silk is a soft and comforting fabric for sheets and pillowcases, especially an organic silk pillowcase.
 The fabric has a reputation for helping stop acne breakouts and preventing wrinkles.
+When people talk about the facts behind beauty sleep, many automatically assume the involvement of silk pillowcases in the process.
 We dive into the details, separating silk sense from superstition.
 The benefits of silk pillowcases are based on fact.

 Silk is the fiber produced by insects such as silkworms and some spiders.
 Usually, these insects use these fibers for building cocoons and webs.
 For commercial use, silkworms (Bombyx mori) and the cocoon filaments are used for fabric.
 The use and cultivation of silkworm fibers are called sericulture.